Inf-Devs/procyon_skies/README.md

 * figure out how not to hog resources

 ### Server side

-* finish up the game, dammit

-    - let the players move around

-    - test the game (and hope it doesn't crash)

 * figure out how to use modules &mdash; this means splitting up the code into more files, for comprehensibility's sake